-Are some operational and service delivery models associated with a higher propensity to provide some services rather than others?
-Does the "mix" of services clients receive have any systematic relationship to the labor market outcomes of program participants?
+- Are some operational and service delivery models associated with a higher propensity to provide some services rather than others? - Does the "mix" of services clients receive have any systematic relationship to the labor market outcomes of program participants? - What innovations in serving participants have LWDBs made since the global pandemic, and what are promising practices that should be retained?